* Producer Prices rise for first time in four months

 * Indexes off: Dow 0.04 pct, S&P 0.17 pct, Nasdaq 0.1 pct

 By Chuck Mikolajczak

-NEW YORK, Feb 20 (Reuters) - U.S. stocks were poised for a flat open on Wednesday as data showed the economy continues to show modest improvement before the minutes from the Federal Open Market Committee’s January meeting later in the session.
+NEW YORK, Feb 20 (Reuters) - U.S. stocks were little changed on Wednesday after housing and inflation data pointed to a continuation of modest economic improvement and ahead of the minutes from the Federal Open Market Committee’s January meeting later in the session.

 Groundbreaking to build new U.S. homes fell 8.5 percent in January but new permits for construction rose to a 4 1/2-year high while producer prices rose in January for the first time in four months.

 The data should enable the Fed to maintain its easy monetary policy in its efforts to stimulate the economy.

 Later in the session, investors will look to the minutes from the Fed’s January meeting for any indication as to how long the current monetary policy will remain in effect.

 “It’s hard in any given data point to take a strong conclusion that we are moving dramatically forward, but over time, clearly things are getting better,” said Robert Lutts, chief investment officer at Cabot Money Management in Salem, Massachusetts.